ibm-cloud-docs/vmwaresolutions/vcenter/vc_hybrid_orderinginstance.md

   2. Select the **Customized** CPU model and the amount of **RAM**.

   **Note:** The **Number of Bare Metal Servers** is set to four by default and cannot be changed.
 7. Complete the storage configuration.
-  1. Select the **Disk Type and Size for vSAN Capacity Disks**.
-  2. Select the **Number of vSAN Capacity Disks**.
+Specify the disk types for the capacity and cache disks, and the number of disks.
+If you want more storage, check the **High-Performance Intel Optane** box.
 8. Complete the network interface configuration.
   1. Enter the host name prefix, subdomain label, and root domain name.
+  2. Select the network setting of either **Public and Private Network** or **Private Network Only**.
-  2. Select the VLAN configuration.
+  3. Select the VLAN configuration.
      *  If you want to order new public and private VLANs, click **Order New VLANs**.
      *  If you want to reuse the existing public and private VLANs when they are available, click **Select Existing VLANs**, and then select the public VLAN, the primary subnet, the private VLAN, the private primary subnet, and the secondary private VLAN.
-  3. Select the DNS configuration.
+  4. Select the DNS configuration.
+9. Complete the configuration for the included HCX on {{site.data.keyword.cloud_notm}} service.
+For more information about how to provide settings for the service, see the _VMware HCX on IBM Cloud configuration_ section in [Ordering VMware HCX on IBM Cloud](../services/hcx_ordering.html#vmware-hcx-on-ibm-cloud-configuration).
-9. Select the add-on services to deploy into the instance by clicking the corresponding service card.
+10. Select the add-on services to deploy into the instance by clicking the corresponding service card.
 If a service requires configuration, complete the service-specific settings and click **Add Service** on the card.
-For information about how to provide settings for a service, see the corresponding service ordering topic.
+For more information about how to provide settings for a service, see the corresponding service ordering topic.

 8. On the **Order Summary** pane, verify the instance configuration before you place the order.
    1. Review the settings for the instance.